Edern76/NauraaBot/README.md

 ### Specific unique fetching

 There are two ways to fetch a specific unique.
-However for this to work, the bot has to have indexed the unique. **It only updates new uniques each morning at 1AM CET, and only those in a tradelist at this time or having been scanned before the switch to private uniques can be indexed.**
+Please note however that whichever you choose, if the bot has never seen this unique, it might take longer the first time to respond as it attempts to contact Altered's API.
+Furthermore, this might fail if the unique is non-public.

 #### Unique ID Searching